saezhe/erosdigitalgarden/src/site/notes/5 spaces/520 clemson/clemson roommate profile.md

 i want our room to be comfortable but not distracting.

-i feel like parties should be hosted in rooms other than ours, but [[1 zettels/friends|friends]] are fine to come for visits. i should have existing friends over only every once in a while.
+i feel like parties should be hosted in rooms other than ours, but [[2 zettels/210 agents/211 people/+21101 friends moc|+21101 friends moc]] are fine to come for visits. i should have existing friends over only every once in a while.

 i aspire to go to bed early and wake up early. i really hope i can find someone who either also wants to get enough rest every day dependably, or is a natural early bird. i hope to sleep from a little before eight to a little before five, and sleep in however much is needed.